Expect a warm welcome on arrival at the Serengeti Serena Lodge.

-Equipment: Cots and highchairs are available as well as children’s games.
+Equipment: Babycots and highchairs are available as well as children’s games.

 Generally recommended for children: We recommend the Serengeti Serena for children.
-Interleading family rooms are available and the lodge caters well for children of all ages.
+Interconnecting family rooms are available and the lodge caters well for children of all ages.

-Notes: Children will need to be constantly supervised by their parents as the lodge is not fenced and game wanders in freely throughout the day and night.
+Notes: Children will need to be closely supervised by their parents as the lodge is not fenced and game wanders in freely throughout the day and night.

 Power supply: Generator

 Communications: WiFi is available throughout the lodge.
-Cellphone reception is available in the main areas but not in the rooms.
-Direct dial telephones are available in the bedrooms.
+Cellphone reception is available in the main areas but not in most of the rooms.

 TV & radio: There is a TV in the main lounge as well as in the only suite.

 Water supply notes: Guests are provided with bottled drinking water and bottles can be replenished on request at no charge.

 Medical care: There is a doctor on site.
 The nearest hospital is in Arusha, which is an hour away by air.